cuthbertLab/music21/music21/doc/html/_sources/moduleGraph.txt

     .. method:: process()

     This will process all data, as well as call the done() method.
-This might be subclassed
+What happens when the done() is called is determined by the the keyword argument `doneAction`; options are 'show' (display immediately), 'write' (write the file to a supplied file path), and None (do processing but do not write or show a graph).

     .. method:: show()